 These daggers were the favorites of travelers and soldiers alike.
 Light and compact, but strong enough to battle a swordsman with, and angled viciously to punch through mail.
-Often carried by the shadier elements of medieval Europe, this was, nonetheless, a wildly popular weapon.
+Often carried by the shadier elements of medieval Europe, this was, nonetheless, a wildly popular dagger.

 This Coustille, the Blackrush, is a beautifully crafted reproduction of these daggers.
 It features a high-carbon and full-tang blade, a nickel-plated steel guard, and a wheel pommel with a satisfyingly understated sunken hub.

 The grip is made of hardwood, with a padded and double-stitched leather wrap.
-The wrap features a pair of beveled lines that circle the hilt, giving the weapon just the right amount of personality.
+The wrap features a pair of beveled lines that circle the hilt, giving the dagger just the right amount of personality.

-The guard on this weapon is short and rounded, making it easy to hide and withdraw with no fear of getting entangled.
+The guard on this dagger is short and rounded, making it easy to hide and withdraw with no fear of getting entangled.
 A shallow cusp strengthens both the arms of the guard and the shoulder of the blade, where it meets the hilt.

 The dagger comes with a custom-made sheath of leather-wrapped wood.
 The sheath actually has a nice steel curve at the throat where it meets the rounded cusp of the dagger's cross.
 It also has a polished steel tip.

-In all, a dangerous weapon that goes brilliantly with any costume (particularly dark-horse heroes), and looks intimidating hanging on a wall.
+In all, a dangerous dagger that goes brilliantly with any costume (particularly dark-horse heroes), and looks intimidating hanging on a wall.
 If you're going to buy a dagger, you might as well get your money's worth.